jaxbot/club/_src/workshops/05-vim-workshop.md

 In this file you can set a persistent configuration for your Vim installation.
 For example, if `set number` is in your .vimrc, then you won't have to do `:set number` to display the line numbers everytime you open vim.
 There's so many ways you can configure your Vim.
 This [link](http://vim.wikia.com/wiki/Example_vimrc) is an example .vimrc with a description for each setting.

+To configure Vim to yank to the system clipboard you'll need to include `set clipboard=unnamed` in your .vimrc.
+See `:help clipboard` for more details.

 # Resources
 * [r/vim](https://www.reddit.com/r/vim/) - Vim subreddit